Slimefun/Slimefun4/docs/adr/0001-storage-layer.md

 ## Addons

-The goal is that Addons will be able to use implement new storage backends if they wish and also be extended so they can load/save things as they wish.
+The goal is that Addons will be able to use and implement new storage backends if they wish and also be extended so they can load/save things as they wish.

 The first few iterations will not focus on Addon support.
 We want to ensure